Check out our Resources section for free tax guides, forms, and more!

 Benefits of Section 179 For Small Business Owners

-Section 179 can provide many benefits for small business owners.
-First and foremost, the deduction can help you offset the cost of purchasing items which can help improve business operations.
-By deducting the full purchase price of the equipment and/or software, you can keep more of your hard-earned money and reinvest in your businesses.
+Section 179 provides many benefits for small business owners.
+First and foremost, the deduction can help you offset the cost of purchasing items, which can help improve business operations.
+By deducting the full purchase price of the equipment and/or software, you can keep more of your hard-earned money and reinvest in your business.

 Second, the deduction can help you save money on your taxes.
 By deducting the full purchase price of the qualifying item, you can reduce your taxable income and the amount of taxes you owe.